barsoom/devbook/tracks/README.md

 * gives a technical perspective (e.g. estimates)
 * brings up any tasks that the hat deferred as "to plan" (see below)

+Maintenance tasks (big or small) desired by developers count as any other request and follow the same process.

 ## The hat